stefanind/stefanind/README.md

 I am currently doing a Master's in Data Science (graduating June 2026), specializing in Machine Learning.
 I spend all of my extra time pushing myself to understand the whole stack of AI research--from the hardware, how we communicate with it and all the way up to the algorithms that bring it all together.
 My main interest lays with the transformer architecture.
 I am at the moment curious about a better way to handle memory by trying to use a neural network for remembering rather than a context window.

+Currently looking for work for when I graduate in June!

 ## Current Projects
 - Building DreamerV3 from scratch in PyTorch because I want to understand world models.
 - Optimizing matrix multiplication in CUDA kernels because I want to understand how kernels become so efficient.